we speak your language!”

 Eye and Eyelid Skin Disorders

-Factors: Swelling can be caused by dermatitis, dry eye, blepharitis, conjunctivitis (pink eye), styes, and a laundry list of more serious eye infections.
+Factors: Swelling can be caused by dermatitis, dry eye, blepharitis, conjunctivitis (pink eye), styes, cellulitis, and a laundry list of more serious infections in or around the eye.

-To do: See your eye doctor without delay if the condition persists for more than a few days.
+To do: See your eye doctor without delay if the condition is severe or persists for more than a a day or two.
 Follow your treatment plan, wash your hands often, and don’t touch or rub your eyes.

 Thyroid Eye Disease